rdkit/rdkit/Docs/Book/Install.rst

     * build the "ALL_BUILD" target; this will take a while and generate warnings, but there should be no errors.
 Note: if you are building the SWIG wrappers you may get an error the first time you try to build them.
 If you see this error, try building ALL_BUILD again; it should work the second time.
     * build the "INSTALL" target

-Testing the Build (optional by recommended)
+Testing the Build (optional, but recommended)
 -------------------------------------------

   * cd to ``c:\RDKit\build`` and run ctest.